ArwaAhmed98/Terraform/readme.md

 ```diff
 - Make sure that the Name of tools you configured is the same as the tool Name in the infrastructure pipeline.Otherwise you will get errors.
 ```
+## NOW, you can build the infrastructure pipeline
 ## Demo2 - Run a pipeline on the private ec2
 ```bash
 #NOTE: